- 1873 - 2021 (Creation)

 Educated by the Rosminians at Ratcliffe, Leicstershire, England.

 After First Vows he studied Philosophy at Enghien and Stonyhurst.

 He was then sent for Regency teaching at Belvedere College SJ, and later also as a Prefect at Clongowes Wood College SJ.

 1904 He was sent for Theology to Milltown Park, Dublin and was ordained there after three years.

-1905 He was sent to Drongen, Belgium for Tertianship.
+Afterward, to Drongen, Belgium for Tertianship.